brian-penguin/packrat/blog/002_packrat_layout.md

    💾 Saved to public/style.css

 ```
 Only 10.67KB!
 A huge improvement.

-Unfortunately we are now unable to keep adding new styles to our app because we've
+Unfortunately we are now unable to keep adding different styles to our app because we've
 deleted everything except the color pink and a 3xl text size.
 So we will have to rebuild without setting the NODE_ENV to
 production.
-For now I'm going to add this to our package.json as a script so I can run
+For now I'm going to add this to our package.json as a npm script so I can run
 ```
 $ npm run production-css
 ```